nilsjesper/pickpocket-rust/README.md

 Pickpocket is a command line tool which will help you with your [Pocket](http://getpocket.com/) library.
 It selects a random article for you to read, opening your browser and marking it is deleted.

+## Updates in v0.3.0

+- Completely redesigned pagination logic to handle Pocket API's inconsistent responses
+- Enhanced debugging capabilities with detailed logging throughout the application
+- Fixed issue where the API would stop after retrieving only the first page of articles
+- Improved error handling and reporting for better troubleshooting
+- Added safety mechanisms to prevent infinite loops during pagination

 ## Updates in v0.2.0

 - Fixed pagination issue with Pocket API to retrieve all saved articles (previously only retrieved the first 30 articles)